Find out how to apply and submit an advance notice.

 - a valid FAS account number

-- to access the combined application form/advance notice through our online services log-in page
+- to access the combined application form/advance notice through our business services log-in page

 - to choose the advance notice that you require

 Advance notices cost £10 to record in the sasine register or to enter in the land register application record.

 For advance notices that are submitted:

 - electronically this may only be paid by direct debit